Sanjay Mehrotra: Early life and education

 In 2022, the National Academy of Engineering elected Mehrotra as a member for his contributions to nonvolatile memory design and architecture enabling multilevel cell NAND flash products.
 Mehrotra holds more than 70 patents.
 He has published articles in the area of non-volatile memory design and flash memory systems.

 SanDisk

-Mehrotra co-founded SanDisk in 1988 and served as president and CEO from 2011 until 2016.
-He previously served as executive vice president and chief operating officer, senior vice president of engineering, vice president of product development and director of memory design and product engineering.
+Mehrotra co-founded SanDisk in 1988 and was president and CEO from 2011 until 2016.
+He previously was executive vice president and chief operating officer, senior vice president of engineering, vice president of product development and director of memory design and product engineering.

-He has more than 30 years of experience in the non-volatile semiconductor memory industry, including engineering and management positions at SanDisk, Micron, Integrated Device Technology, SEEQ Technology, Intel, and Atmel.
+He has more than 35 years of experience in the non-volatile semiconductor memory industry, including engineering and management positions at SanDisk, Micron, Integrated Device Technology, SEEQ Technology, Intel, and Atmel.

 Micron

 Following the announcement of Mark Durcan's retirement in February 2017, Mehrotra was named chief executive officer.
-His appointment became effective May 8, 2017, with Durcan serving as an adviser to the company until early August 2017.
+His appointment became effective May 8, 2017, with Durcan as an adviser to the company until early August 2017.

 While CEO at Micron, Mehrotra was appointed 2019 chairman of the Semiconductor Industry Association, the primary advocacy organization for the U.S. semiconductor industry.